NuGet/docs.microsoft.com-nuget/docs/consume-packages/Overview-and-Workflow.md

 ## Ways to install a NuGet Package

 NuGet packages are downloaded and installed using any of the methods in the following table.
-The package may be retrieved from a cache instead of downloaded.

 | Tool | Description |
 | --- | --- |